solo-fsw/sosxr-unity-timelineextensions/README.md

 ## Rig Constraings (Animation Rigging)

-You need to have Animation Rigging package installed.
+You need to have Animation Rigging package (`com.unity.animation.rigging`) installed.
 This custom playable as been made with version 1.0.3, but should work with other releases too.

 This custom playable allows you to set the value of an entire rig via Timeline.
 Therefore, the best setup is to have